Likkiii/ML-models/README.md

 # ML-models

-This repo contains few ML Models I had made in the past year.
+This repo contains a few ML Models I had made in the past year.